Checklist for renting a property in Amsterdam

 – Good color photos of the valid ID of all occupants

-– Signed guarantor’s declaration (if married, both partners need to sign this); a template is available on request
+– Signed guarantor’s declaration (if married, both partners must sign); a template is available on request

-– Good color photos of the valid ID of all guarantors
+– Color photos of the valid ID of all guarantors

 Step 6: